aerickt/steno-dictionaries/README.md

    - `WORS` → worse
    - `SU/PORT` → support
    - `PHO/TPHEU/TOR` → monitor
- - Final Z sounds are represented with `-Z` if they are spelt as such or will get around a conflict
+ - Final Z sounds are represented with `-Z` if they are spelt as such or help to get around a conflict
    - `SREUS/-BL` → visible
    - `PHEUS/RABL` → miserable
    - `TPHAOEZ` → knees (`TPHAOES` is niece)